Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2015-11-21-coding-exercise.markdown

 /a/b/bar.txt                SHA1= e7f8a...
 {% endhighlight text %}

-then the data signature of theses files is a Map with the following content:
+then the data signature of theses files would be a Map with the following content:
 {% highlight text %}

 {